Chidellanr/DemoVam/README.md

-# DemoVam for valuemomentum resources
+# DemoVam for valuemomentum resources, THis should allow me create my local reporository